fortana-co/react-dropzone-uploader/README.md

 ## fileWithMeta Objects
 RDU maintains an array of files it's currently tracking and rendering.
-The elements of this array are `fileWithMeta` objects, that contain the following keys:
+The elements of this array are `fileWithMeta` objects, which contain the following keys:

 - `file`
   + file instance returned by `onDrop` event or by input's `onChange` event